shuai620/NUC7i7BNH/README.md

 + Inject CPU power management data in CPUFriendDataProvider.kext, thanks to https://github.com/corpnewt/CPUFriendFriend.
 Or use ssdtPRGen.sh to generate ssdt.aml, https://github.com/Piker-Alpha/ssdtPRGen.sh.
 Choose either method.

-+ Intel wireless card driver for Monterey and Big Sur can be found in https://github.com/OpenIntelWireless/itlwm
++ Intel wireless card driver for Ventura, Monterey and Big Sur can be found in https://github.com/OpenIntelWireless/itlwm

-+ Intel bluetooth driver for Monterey and Big Sur can be found in https://github.com/zxystd/IntelBluetoothFirmware
++ Intel bluetooth driver for Ventura, Monterey and Big Sur can be found in https://github.com/zxystd/IntelBluetoothFirmware

 ### Credits